ajmwagar/blog/content/posts/code/multithreading-rust/index.en.md

 }
 ```

-In the example above we safely mutate an integer across threads, this can be applied with larger data types, however, for event-based interaction across threads I recommend using an `MPSC` (Multi-Producer, Single Consumer) channel.
+In the example above, we safely mutate an integer across threads.
+This can be applied with larger data types, however, for event-based interaction across threads, I recommend using an `MPSC` (Multi-Producer, Single Consumer) channel.

 ### MPSC Channels